AlTi Global (NASDAQ:ALTI) Shares Gap Up to $7.25

 AlTi Global, Inc. (NASDAQ:ALTI – Get Free Report)’s stock price gapped up prior to trading on Tuesday .
 The stock had previously closed at $7.25, but opened at $7.46.
 AlTi Global shares last traded at $7.59, with a volume of 10,633 shares trading hands.

-Separately, Raymond James cut AlTi Global from a “strong-buy” rating to a “market perform” rating in a report on Wednesday, July 12th.
+Separately, Raymond James cut shares of AlTi Global from a “strong-buy” rating to a “market perform” rating in a research note on Wednesday, July 12th.

 AlTi Global, Inc provides wealth and asset management services individuals, families, foundations, and institutions in the United States and internationally.
 The company offers discretionary investment management, non-discretionary investment advisory, trust, and administration services, as well as family office services comprising wealth transfer planning, multi-generational education planning, wealth and asset strategy, trust and fiduciary, chief financial officers and outsourced family office, philanthropy, and lifestyle and special projects services.